ajkr195/ContentPlusPlus/README.md

   - Be efficient.
   - Be both - On-premises and Cloud deployable.
   - Be able to do more than just storing the content.
   - Seamlessly and aasily move the content from one location/system to another (Not limited to - FileStorage, Database, FileNet, Alfresco, AWS, Azure, MongoDB etc)

-# ContentPlusPlus
-A simplified and universal content management system.

 # Tech Stack:
   - Java